-- 1.1 This Code is to inform and remind staff members of the Archdiocese of Canberra and Goulburn of the standards of behaviour and other requirements that must be adhered to when working with children. - 1.2 Consistent with its mission and values, and in compliance with its legislative obligations, the Archdiocese of Canberra and Goulburn strives to ensure children in its care are safe and secure. - 1.3 This Code aims to: - Clarify the expectations of staff members who work in child related employment - o Provide a safe and supportive environment for children and staff members - Build and maintain a contemporary Catholic workplace that is safe, respectful, professional and legally compliant. - 1.4 This Code is to be read in conjunction with relevant local school policy statement. - 1.5 This Code is not exhaustive and does not identify every potential scenario of concern in the workplace.
+- 1.1 This Code is to guide, inform and remind staff members (refer definition page 2) of the Archdiocese of Canberra and Goulburn (the Archdiocese) of the standards of behaviour and other requirements that must be adhered to when working with children. - 1.2Consistent with its mission and values, and in compliance with its legislative obligations, the Archdiocese strives to ensure children in its care are safe and secure. - 1.3 This Code aims to: - Clarify the expectations of staff members engaged in any child related activity. - Provide a safe and supportive environment staff members and children (per the child safe standards) - Build and maintain a contemporary Catholic workplace that is safe, respectful, professional and legally compliant.

+1.4 This Code is not exhaustive and does not identify every potential scenario of concern in the workplace.